BFS vs DFS: When to Use Each Traversal

 Why BFS guarantees shortest path in unweighted graphs but DFS does not

-A side-by-side trace of both algorithms on the same graph
+A side by side trace of both algorithms on the same graph

 When to use BFS for minimum steps vs DFS for cycle detection

-Most engineers treat BFS vs DFS as a matter of preference.
+It's tempting to treat BFS vs DFS as a matter of preference.
 Two ways to visit every node, pick whichever you remember.
 That works until an interview problem punishes the wrong choice with a time limit exceeded or a missing shortest path guarantee.

 They aren't variations of the same idea.
 They maintain different invariants, use different collections, and solve different classes of problems.
 Which one you pick comes down to which invariant the problem requires.

-What BFS and DFS Actually Do
+What BFS and DFS actually do

-Breadth-first search processes all nodes at distance 1 from the source before any node at distance 2, all nodes at distance 2 before distance 3, and so on.
-It uses a queue to maintain this distance-order invariant.
-You get a level-by-level sweep outward from the starting node.
+Breadth first search processes all nodes at distance 1 from the source before any node at distance 2, all nodes at distance 2 before distance 3, and so on.
+It uses a queue to maintain this distance order invariant.
+You get a level by level sweep outward from the starting node.

-Depth-first search processes a single path as deep as possible before backtracking.
+Depth first search processes a single path as deep as possible before backtracking.
 It uses a stack (or the call stack via recursion) to remember where it came from.
 One branch gets fully exhausted before another is tried.

 That distinction sounds academic until it costs you an interview.
-BFS's distance-order invariant means the first time it reaches a node, that path is guaranteed to be the shortest (in unweighted graphs).
+BFS's distance order invariant means the first time it reaches a node, that path is guaranteed to be the shortest (in unweighted graphs).
 DFS makes no such guarantee.
 It might reach a node through a 7-edge path before finding a 2-edge path.
 BFS can't miss the shorter route because it processes all 2-edge paths before any 7-edge path.

 DFS does something else entirely.
 Because it fully explores one branch before starting another, it naturally detects back edges (cycles), computes finish times (topological ordering), and identifies connected components.
-BFS's level-by-level sweep doesn't expose these properties as cleanly.
+BFS's level by level sweep doesn't expose these properties as cleanly.

-Both Algorithms on the Same Graph
+Both algorithms on the same graph

 BFS trace, using a queue.